 The future of digital hospitality is sustainable

-We hold ourselves accountable to managing the impacts that our business impose on our company, stakeholders, and planet.
+We hold ourselves accountable to managing the impacts our business imposes on our company, stakeholders, and planet.
 Our ongoing environmental, social, and governance (ESG) strategy development will harness opportunities to enrich our social impacts and lessen our environmental impacts, while centering on strong corporate governance and ethics.

 Environmental engagement is a topic that Oloites know well.
-Olo Green is our employee resource group (ERG) that convenes employees with a passion for sustainability and eye for ways to increase awareness and engagement at Olo.
-The group hosted a climate governance roundtable discussion with leaders in our industry and continues to invite guest speakers to discuss topics like environmental justice.
+Olo Green is our employee resource group (ERG) that convenes employees with a passion for sustainability and an eye for ways to increase awareness and engagement at Olo.
+They educate and empower Oloites to implement eco-friendly practices in the workplace and in their day-to-day lives through various events and activities such as a climate governance roundtable discussion with leaders in our industry, Earth Month in-person and virtual volunteer opportunities, guest speakers focused on topics like environmental justice, and more.

 Learn more about our ERGs

 Nearly 10 pounds of ocean waste prevented

 Olo joined the Pledge 1% movement and created Olo For Good, committing one percent of Olo’s time, product, and equity to Olo for Good initiatives to foster sustainable contributions to the communities in which we live, work, and serve by integrating social responsibility and impact into our business.

 Olo for Good is leveraging our people, technology, and equity to support organizations that are aligned with our mission and values including those focused on:

 • Advancing all aspects of racial, ethnic and gender diversity, equity, and inclusion